NxPKG/khulnasoft-docs/content/firewall/troubleshooting/required-changes-to-enable-url-normalization.md

 Once you have updated the affected firewall rules, enable URL normalization in **Rules** > **Settings**.

-A Cloudflare user must have the [Firewall role](/fundamentals/setup/manage-members/roles/) or one of the Administrator roles to access URL normalization settings in the dashboard.
+A Khulnasoft user must have the [Firewall role](/fundamentals/setup/manage-members/roles/) or one of the Administrator roles to access URL normalization settings in the dashboard.

 ___